20th Century Genocides

 The literature on genocide consists of general surveys; comparative analyses of two or more cases; anthologies on a specific genocide, with individual chapters analyzing various aspects of the case; and case studies that offer historical analyses with varying degrees of detail and units of analysis.
-General surveys—for example, Totten and Parsons 2009—often first discuss definitions of “genocide” and theoretical considerations, followed by individual chapters devoted to each case of genocide.
+General surveys—for example, Totten and Parsons 2013 and Jones 2017—often first discuss definitions of “genocide” and theoretical considerations, followed by individual chapters devoted to each case of genocide.
 The comparative approaches develop theoretical frameworks and identify key factors common in the cases under consideration.
 The comparative approach has registered limited success in furthering the subfield; frequently, these books contain chapters on individual cases rather than systematic comparative analyses of two or more cases.
 Melson 1992 and Midlarsky 2005 are successful comparative studies.
 Anthologies covering a case of genocide usually contain chapters that address different aspects of the case, such as the chronological sequence of events, the leadership of the perpetrator regime, the psychology of trauma suffered by the survivors, and the international or geopolitical situation.
 The largest body of scholarship consists of single case studies, which provide fairly detailed analyses of the events and personalities, while advancing a specific theory or theories about the causes and consequences of the genocide.
 The scholarship on genocide in the 20th century underscores several variables that contribute to such human catastrophes.
 Rummel 1994 and Valentino 2004 stress the role and nature of the state; Valentino 2004 pays particular attention to the personal characteristics of the leaders and their ability to mobilize the machinery of murder (e.g., bureaucracies of civil services, the military, and intelligence) and the population.
 Staub 1989 focuses on the psychology, culture, and ideology of the perpetrator group.
 Charny 1999 is a monumental, two-volume encyclopedia of genocide, covering various dimensions of mass murder and genocide.
+Midlarsky 2005 and Jones 2017 also discuss non-genocide or “contested” cases in an effort to emphasize the key components of genocides.
 The significant growth in genocide studies clearly reflects efforts to understand genocides, with the hope of finding effective means of preventing future genocides.
 Hamburg 2010 proposes new approaches to conflict resolution and management.
 Similarly, Staub 2011 discusses various social and psychological factors contributing to conflict escalation and approaches to early prevention.
+Finally, two anthologies, Totten 2008 and Totten 2013, offer some of the best scholarship on genocide prevention.

 Charny, Israel W. Encyclopedia of Genocide.
 2 vols.
 Santa Barbara, CA: ABC-CLIO.
 1999.